vegaprotocol/frontend-monorepo/README.md

 ### [Web3](./libs/web3)

-A ulitity library for connecting to the Ethereum network and interacting with Vega Web3 contracts.
+A utility library for connecting to the Ethereum network and interacting with Vega Web3 contracts.

 ### [React Helpers](./libs/react-helpers)

-Generic react helpers that can be used across multilpe applications, along with other utilties.
+Generic react helpers that can be used across multilpe applications, along with other utilities.

 # 💻 Develop